Centralize Your Entire Leasing Process

 Cost of Landlord Insurance

-Coverage Options in Your Landlord Coverage Policy
+Coverage Options in Landlord Insurance Policies

 Landlord insurance policies offer various coverage options to cater to different needs.
 Property damage coverage protects against losses from events like fires, storms, or vandalism.
 Liability insurance shields landlords from legal and medical expenses if a tenant or visitor is injured on the property.
 Loss of rental income coverage helps recoup lost rent if the property becomes uninhabitable due to a covered event.
 Optional coverages like early termination clauses can prepare landlords for scenarios where tenants vacate prematurely, mitigating financial losses.